fabiosv/reactnd-forum-app/README.md

     │   │   │   └── categories.js  # Categories component, used to navigate through them and filter posts
     │   │   ├── comment    # This is where components related to comments are stored │   │   │   ├── commentCard.js       # Card displaying comments info: comment, author, timestamp, current score and Vote Component, edit and delete button
-    │   │   │   ├── commentsContainer.js # List of Comments + Tools component to add and sort comments
+    │   │   │   ├── commentsContainer.js # List of Comments + Tools component to add and sort comments (connect component)
     │   │   │   ├── createComment.css    # Styles for CreateComment component
     │   │   │   └── createComment.js     # Component to create Comment
     │   │   ├── commons    # This is where generic components are stored